dekstroza/kubernetes-dev-stack/README.md

 Vagrant box is based on Centos 7.2 with latest stable kernel 4.7.3, docker 1.12.1 using overlay2 storage driver, backed by xfs file system, kubernetes is at the latest version 1.3.6.
 SELinux will be set to permissive mode, and firewall will be down.

+*There are known bugs when using overlay2 with xfs (directories with ????? instead of permissions etc...), so be aware - or alternatively use overlay2 with ext4 (clone that branch) which seems to be far more stable.*

 Master and Minion(s) will be bridged by default to one of your host interfaces, so assumption is there is DHCP somwhere on your network which will give your VM ip address.
 In case you don't have DHCP on the network to assign IP to the VM's bridged interface you can still use it in private netork mode, by exporting NETWORK_TYPE=private before starting up VM's with Vagrant.
 In this setup, your kuberenetes node will not be reachable from outside network - which if you really need can set up using NAT, but that is beyond the scope of this little pet project.